radeshmm/ganesha/README.txt

-# The replication factor for newly added data can be changed using something like the following call:
+# The replication factor for newly added data can be changed using the following call:
    java -cp ganesha_all.jar cota.ganesha.MapServer use_rf 2 5

    1st arg: replication factor